NomecOne/BMW-DME-M3.3.1/ROMs/OEM/BRO/readme.md

-These are stock roms read by NomecOne
+These are stock roms read by NomecOne/BRO